Skip to content

 Aquamarine

 Aquamarine is the client runtime for Beryl-style WebSocket channels in Gleam.
-It owns the lifecycle — connecting, joining a topic, heartbeats, ref counting, and orderly shutdown — and delegates the on-the-wire format to a pluggable Codec.
+The socket lives in an OTP actor that owns the connection, so reconnect and reply correlation are the library's problem rather than yours — and the wire protocol stays behind a pluggable Codec.

 import aquamarine